|

 has been offered the principalship of that school, but declined.

-Mr. Hazard, since coming here has purchased for himself a fine
+Mr. Hazard, since coming here has purchased for himself a

 home and also has invested in some valuable farm lands in the vicinity